 • Lower Indian Bathtub Hot Springs sits beneath dramatic cliff just steps from the Bruneau River

-Lower Indian Bathtub Hot Springs in Idaho is a natural hot spring tucked in a remote canyon along the beautiful Bruneau River, about 30 miles south of Mountain Home.
-The pool is big, peaceful, and surrounded by high desert scenery.
+Lower Indian Bathtub Hot Springs is a natural hot spring tucked in a remote canyon along the beautiful Bruneau River, about 30 miles south of Mountain Home, Idaho.
+The large riverside pool is peaceful and surrounded by classic high-desert scenery.

-To reach Lower Indian Bathtub Hot Springs, you'll need to take a rugged drive and a short but steep hike.
-The last part of the road is rocky, so a high-clearance 4WD vehicle is recommended; if you don't have one, park and hike the rest of the way.
+Reaching the hot spring requires a rugged drive followed by a short but steep hike.
+The final stretch of road is rocky and rough, so a high-clearance 4WD vehicle is recommended.
+If you don’t have one, park on the flat ground above the canyon and hike the remaining distance to the river.

-The pool is situated below a cliff, which shields it from most of the wind.
-The setting is wild, with rolling sagebrush hills, deep canyons, and wide-open sky.
+The pool sits below a cliff that shelters it from most of the wind.
+The setting feels wild and open, with sagebrush-covered hills, deep canyon walls, and vast desert skies.

 Lower Indian Bathtub Hot Spring Idaho: A person in a green cap and jeans walks down a narrow dirt trail on a dry, grassy hillside under a clear blue sky.